Women in Maya society: Evidence for textile production at Caracol, Belize

 The evidence for the production and distribution of cloth that is found in the pre-Columbian Maya area and a large contributing site of archaeological data relative to textiles from the ancient Maya is in the city of Caracol, Belize.
 Archaeology at Caracol has been carried out annually from 1985 to the present and has resulted in the collection of data that permits insight into the economic production and social distribution of cloth at the site.
-This is accomplished through examining the contexts and distributions of spindle whorls, bone needles, bone pins and hairpins, bone awls, and limestone bars.
+This is accomplished by examining the contexts and distributions of spindle whorls, bone needles, bone pins and hairpins, bone awls, and limestone bars.
 All of these artifacts can be related to weaving, netting, or cloth in some way.

 Spindle whorls are the artifacts most clearly associated with textile production.
 At least 57 have been recovered at Caracol, 38 of them in 20 different burials.
 Several of these interments are of high-status women placed in the most important architectural constructions at the site.
-The contextual placement of these burials stresses not only the link between women and weaving, but also the high status associated with such an activity, thus signaling the importance of cloth and spinning in ancient Maya society.
+The contextual placement of these burials stresses not only the link between women and weaving but also the high status associated with such activity, thus signaling the importance of cloth and spinning in ancient Maya society.

 Child bearing

 Bearing and rearing children was an integral part of society.
 The mythology and power associated with the ability to create life was one which men tried to emulate.
-Men participated in bloodletting their own genitals to create something new from their blood.
-Instead of giving birth to life, they would give birth to new eras through the symbolic gesture of menstruation.
+Men participated in bloodletting their genitals to create something new from their blood.
+Instead of giving birth to live, they would give birth to new eras through the symbolic gesture of menstruation.
 This act was highly ritualized; the objects used to pierce the skin were "stingray spines, obsidian blades, or other sharp instruments."
 The blood was allowed to drip on cloth, which was burned as part of the ritual.

-A medical study found out that Mexican Mayan women have the lowest symptoms of menopause reported along with Greek peasant women.
+A medical study found that Mexican Mayan women have the lowest symptoms of menopause reported along with Greek peasant women.

 A medical study found that Mayan girls entered into menarche at around 15.1 years old.

 Intermarriage

-In East Central Quintana Roo some of the Mayans are descended from the inter-marriage between Mayan women and Chinese migrants which exposed them to discrimination by some native people, although they are accepted in general, according to Alfonso Villa R. Mestizos and Mayans married Chinese without restraint.
+In East Central Quintana Roo some of the Mayans are descended from the intermarriage between Mayan women and Chinese migrants.
+These descendents are discriminated against by some native people, although they are accepted in general.
+Mestizos and Mayans married Chinese without restraint.

-Many Chinese men escaped immediately upon arrival in British Honduras (now Belize) and did not fulfill their indentured labour contracts, instead running away to Santa Cruz where they married Mayan women and had children.
+Chinese men arrived in British Honduras (now Belize) as indentured workers, but many escaped upon arrival, running away to Santa Cruz.
+They married Mayan women and had children.

 African, East Indian, European, and Chinese men all intermarried with native Maya Indian women in British Honduras.